Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 **Private liability insurance does not cover your business activities**.
 For that, you need professional liability insurance.
 If you cause an accident at work, the insurance company will pay the legal costs and the reparations.
 Professional liability insurance is more expensive, but it's also worth it.

-Professional liability insurance is *required* in some professions.[^3] Freelance doctors, veterinarians, architects, civil engineers, lawyers, and tax advisors must have liability insurance.
-For other professions, professional liability insurance is not required.
+Some professions *require* liability insurance: Freelance doctors, veterinarians, architects, civil engineers, lawyers, and tax advisors must have liability insurance.[^3] For other professions, professional liability insurance is not required.

 **[What does liability insurance cover? ➞](/guides/haftpflichtversicherung)**